 Projects can be complex endeavors.
 They often have many moving parts that need to work together, and the logistics can be like a knot.
 That’s why distinct project management roles are adopted, so everyone isn’t pulling in different directions at once.

-The project manager is responsible for bringing the project in on time and within budget, but there is a team of people who help steer that big ship successfully to port, often working collaboratively via project management software.
+The project manager is responsible for bringing the project in on time and within budget, but there is a team of people who help steer that big ship successfully to port.
 The project manager works with the project team, vendors and others, but the project analyst is often the closest associate, as they monitor critical project KPIs such as stakeholder requirements.

 What Does a Project Analyst Do?